-Modification Report 1 (SSD-10288 - Mod 1) was prepared and submitted to the Department of Planning and Environment (DPE) October 2023 and was determined on the 22 December 2023 with consolidated Conditions of consent issued.
+Modification Report 1 (SSD-10288 - Mod 1) was prepared and submitted to former Department of Planning and Environment (DPE) (now referred to as Department of Planning, Housing and Infrastructure (DPHI)) October 2023 and was determined on the 22 December 2023 with consolidated Conditions of consent issued.
 The modification to the Project was for minor alignment revisions and widening of the Project's Development Footprint along Weeamera Road and at two creek crossings.
 The modification was also for minor amendments to the definitions and wording of Schedule 3 Condition 2 - Transport.